 Early in their relationships, couples are typically head over heels in love.
 They emphasize their mutual interests—hobbies, choice of music and restaurants.
 They feel joy in each other’s presence, while overlooking their differences.
 At no other time is their feeling of well-being and physical desire for each other as intense.
 While in this naturally produced state of euphoria, couples often decide to wed.

 Enjoy the magic of this stage; but recognize that the euphoria won’t last forever.
 And when it starts to fade, remember, your marriage isn’t failing.
 Infatuation isn’t the glue that holds marriages together.

 Reality sets in.
 Differences in interests, perspectives, personalities and day-to-day habits become glaring.
 To make matters worse, the “love chemicals” that triggered intense attraction have, for many couples, fizzled out.
 Ironically, it’s in the midst of feeling at odds with your spouse that you’re now faced with making many life-altering decisions.
 Should you have kids?
 Where will you live?
 Who will support the family?

-Those in second marriages are facing the daunting task of blending families, dealing with ex-spouses, coping with financial responsibilities of the past, and so on.
+Those in second marriages are facing the daunting task of blending families.
+They’re dealing with ex-spouses, coping with financial responsibilities of the past, and so on.
 Just when a team spirit would have come in mighty handy, couples feel like opponents.
 So they spend the next few years trying to get their spouses to change.

 Know that conflict is inevitable and does not signal an unhealthy marriage.
 Take a conflict resolution skill-building class.
 Stay connected by spending time together, communicating and making a robust sex life a top priority.